leejo/leejo.github.io/_posts/2016-05-01-roaming_with_a_mondo_card.md

 **Out With The Old**

 Of course Mondo still has some work to do.
 It doesn't offer the same products as traditional banks, but that's not the goal here.
 The Mondo card is a pre-paid debit card the doesn't offer the same protections as a credit card.
-However, they are headed in the right direction, getting rid of all those FA fees that for too long have been a barrier to actually achieving a cashless society.
+However, they are headed in the right direction, getting rid of all those fees that for too long have been a barrier to actually achieving a cashless society.
 At the very least they're offering a product that makes others look extremely unattractive.

 My UK card will remain with me while Mondo is still in its early stages, but it will see very little use from now on.
 In with the new.